michaelkirk/georust_book/src/youre-projecting.md

 Almost all of us can agree at this point that the world is a three-dimensional (and slighty smooshed) sphere.
 However, many spatial algorithms operate under the rustic assumptions of two-dimensional euclidean geometry.
 When your input is defined in terms of latitude and longitude, the first step is to flatten (or "project") it onto 2D space.

 It turns out there are lots of different ways to flatten a 3D thing into 2D space, and all of them are wrong.
 The art of the geospatial analyst is picking the projection that is *least* wrong for your particular use case.
 Some projection methods are finely tuned for high accuracy within a relatively small geographic area (e.g. [Zone 5 in Southern California](https://www.conservation.ca.gov/cgs/rgm/state-plane-coordinate-system#zone5)), but try to use that same projection for something in [New York](https://en.wikipedia.org/wiki/New_York_City) (or, *gasp*, [old York](https://en.wikipedia.org/wiki/York)) and your results will be way off!
-For analysis spanning an entire continent, or something global, more general projections exist which, while maybe not as accurate for the local regions involved, will minimize error overall.
+For analysis spanning an entire continent, or something global, more general projections exist which, while not as accurate for the local regions involved, will minimize error overall.

 Everything about this would be easier if the flat-earthers were right, but fortunately there are several well-rounded tools for our mostly-round earth.